 9. There are TONS of Oahu Luaus (and they aren’t all equal)

 The Polynesian Cultural Center is a popular choice.
-It’s a full day experience with hands on activities and a luau.
-But, they have the Ha: Breath of Life show after the luau that is incredible!
+It’s a full-day experience with hands-on activities and a luau.
+But, they have the Ha: Breath of Life show after the luau which is incredible!
 Find the best prices here.

 Toa Luau is my favorite North Shore luau because it’s small and they incorporate a lot of Samoan food and traditions.
 Plus, it’s super kid-friendly.
 Find the best prices here or read my full Toa Luau review.

-I’ve also heard really good things about Experience Nutridge, which is an intimate luau event near Waikiki.
+We also really like Experience Nutridge, which is an intimate luau event near Waikiki.

 Get my breakdown of the best Oahu luaus!

 10. Everything is Filmed at Kualoa Ranch

 Wondering where they filmed Lost?
 It was Kualoa Ranch.

 Want to explore Jurassic Park?
 Yep, Kualoa Ranch.